AC convicts Qari Obaidullah in Modaraba scam

 The Bureau has recovered Rs487.1 million, 14 x properties are freezed, 22 luxuries vehicles freeze under u/s 12 of NAO 1999, freezing also confirmed by Accountability Court, Islamabad in this mega scam.

-The Bureau has so far arrested 19 accused persons in Modarba scam including Mufti M. Ehsanul Haq, Muhammad Ibrarul Haq, Obaid Ullah, Muhammad Moeen Aslam, Hafiz Muhammad Nawaz, Wajid Ali, Hafiz Mukhtiar Khan, Muhammad Osama Abbasi, Umair Ahmed, Muhammad Bilal Afridi and others.
+The Bureau has so far arrested 19 accused persons in Modarba scam including Mufti M. Ehsanul Haq, Muhammad Ibrarul Haq, Obaid Ullah, Muhammad Moeen Aslam, Hafiz Muhammad Nawaz, Wajid Ali, Hafiz Mukhtiar Khan, Muhammad Osama Abbasi, Umair Ahmed, Muhammad Bilal Afridi, Ibrahim Al Shoraim, Muhammad Osama Qureshi, Saifullah, Nazir Ahmed, Muhammad Idrees, Abdul Malik, Irshad Ullah Jan and Fazal Subhan.

 The accused Qari Obaid was arrested on 25.11.2013 being the Director of Mufti Ehsanul Haq.